IRS Forms

 • Sign and date Part 2, then send the form to the agent for Part 3.

-Important home care note, if you are a home care service recipient and want an agent to handle FUTA, you must also appoint the agent for FICA and income tax withholding.
+Important home care note, if you are a home care service recipient receiving home care services through a program administered by a federal, state, or local government agency, and you want an agent to handle FUTA, you must also appoint the agent for FICA and income tax withholding.
 The IRS will reject combinations that do not meet that rule.

 Part 3, Agent Information